yinheli/TDengine/docs/en/14-reference/06-taosdump.md

 ---
 title: taosdump
-description: This document describes how to use taosdump, a tool for backing up and restoring the data in a TDengine cluster.
+description: "taosdump is a tool that supports backing up data from a running TDengine cluster and restoring the backed up data to the same, or another running TDengine cluster."
 ---

 ## Introduction